andrekovac/explain-programming/content/blog/react/index.md

 The DOM Web API exposed by the browsers, allows UI frameworks (**Vue** and **React** alike) to efficiently create or clone html elements in memory and manipulate the DOM without affecting the actually rendered DOM tree - thereby realizing faster render times and a better user experience.

-> Reactivity: Automatic synchronization between the app's state and the browser's rendered Document Object Model (DOM).
+> **Reactivity**: Automatic synchronization between the app's state and the browser's rendered Document Object Model (DOM).

 ## `state` vs. `props`